ShouliFeng2020/TTLOC/README.md

 ### summary file structure

 * Ref:Breakpoint: 	The tDNA integration Chromosome number and integration site;
 * RefSide: 		The side of tDNA integration genome that were identified;
 * tDNA: 		The tDNA repeat region (Left or Right repeat) integrated into the genome;
 * tDNA_break: 		The site of tDNA break were identified.
 * Direction: 		The direction of tDNA integration into genome;
 * Split_supportN: 	The split support reads number;
-* Discort_support: The discort support reads number.
+* Discort_supportN: 	The discort support reads number.
 * Sample: 		The sampleID, determined by parameter "prefix".